Tyrell Zimmerman

-Tyrell Zimmerman (Born February 23, 1985) is a former professional American football player.
+Tyrell Zimmerman (Born February 23, 1985) is an American former professional football player.
 Zimmerman attended Pace University.
-In 2010 he was a member of the Billings Outlaws of the Indoor Football League.
+In 2010, he was a member of the Billings Outlaws of the Indoor Football League.
 In 2011, he played for the Trenton Steel of the Southern Indoor Football League.
 At the conclusion of the Steel's season Zimmerman was signed by the Tulsa Talons of the Arena Football League.